Smile (British TV series): Nev

 The presenters have always been joined by a puppet known as Nev (Neville), who lives with Barney.
-Nev is a small, blue bear with patches in places and is missing part of his ear (Bandit losing to him in keepy uppy).
+Nev is a small, blue bear with patches in places and is missing part of his ear.
 Originally, the voice of Nev was prerecorded, and his limited vocabulary played in as appropriate, which was why the puppeteer Ross Mullan was recruited to provide the voice live.
 As a consequence, Nev's voice in the studio sounded distinctly different from that in the many phone-in games used on the programme.

 Nev loves socks, jam, ducky, Barney and Kirsten, calling Kirsten "Krusty" (probably because he can't say "Kirsten").
 The little bear often has trouble with pronunciation of certain words, he cannot sing but he can rap well.
 Nev likes dressing up and sleeping in, the former he usually gets to do during the programme, the latter he cannot do easily on Sundays because of the programme.
 His dislikes include baths and scary stories.
 When scared or intimidated, little Nev has been known to growl, just like a real bear would.

-A 26-part sitcom starring Barney and Nev, Bear Behaving Badly commenced transmission on BBC One and the CBBC Channel on 3 September 2007. this aired in the daily slot of 14:50.
+A 26 episode sitcom starring Barney and Nev, Bear Behaving Badly commenced transmission on BBC One and the CBBC Channel on 3 September 2007.

 The series was brought back for a second lot of 26 episodes in late 2008.
 This aired at the daily slot of 17:45, with episode 13 being broadcast at 7:45.

 The BBC then announced that they had recommissioned it for a third series due to air in early 2010.
 This was later moved to late 2009.
 This series aired at the same slot as series 2.

-The Fourth and final series aired in late 2010.
+The fourth and final series aired in late 2010.
 This series aired weekly on a Wednesday with the last three episodes being broadcast on the Monday, Saturday and Sunday on the week following up to Christmas.
 The series lost a lot of ratings and it was not recommissioned.
 In early 2011 all series aired at the daily slot of 08:55 on the same channel.
 This continued until early 2014.
 After the February half term the show was moved to the later slot of 12:00.
 On 28 April the show was moved to a later slot of 12:10.
 On 14 July the show moved to the later slot of 13:20.
 The show quickly became more popular and the show was aired during these summer holiday 2014.
 After 8 September 2014 the time slot changed to 11:50.
 From 5 January 2015 the show then aired at 11:30.
 This continued until 5 February 2015.
 After the 2-week half term.
 The show did not return and was replaced by The Slammer.

 Within time, Bear Behaving Badly became one of CBBC's most popular programmes.